 The Growth Hub is delivered by a consortium, led by business support specialists Exemplas, as well as the Hertfordshire Chamber of Commerce and the University of Hertfordshire.
 It is publicly funded by the European Regional Development Fund (ERDF), Hertfordshire Local Enterprise Partnership (LEP) and the Department for Business, Energy and Industrial Strategy (BEIS).

 The Get Growing project itself has an impressive track record.
 Almost three quarters (71%) of the companies who have taken part so far say they’ve improved their approach to growth, while nearly half (45%) say they’ve seen an increase in productivity and over a third (34%) say they’ve seen a profit increase.
 In that same timeframe, 36% have created new jobs.

 One of those who has benefited is Andrea Allen, who runs Hertford-based fast-food restaurant, Galos.
 Get Growing linked her up with a branding expert, finance specialist and restaurant investor, who all helped her make significant changes to her business, which helped increase its profits.

 “Get Growing made me look at the numbers, the mechanics of the business and how you market yourself,” she explains.
 “It’s given me a sense of focus and direction and I’ve found the process positive and motivational.
 You have to have a big skill set as a business person and I now have more confidence to do what needs to be done.”

-The deadline to register your interest for the first round of funding is 21st June*
+The deadline to register your interest for the third round of funding is 4th Oct 2019*

 Please note: Eligibility criteria and T&Cs apply, click here for further details.

-The grant is only for established SMEs in Hertfordshire that have 5+ employees and growth potential.
+The grant is only for established SMEs in Hertfordshire that have 5 or more full time equivalent employees and growth potential.
 To register your interest, you must complete the form via the 'click here' link above.

 • More news and blogs from HERTS GROWTH HUB